Creamy One-Pot Chicken Alfredo: Easy, Flavor-Packed Feast

 Instructions

-- Prepare the Chicken: Heat the butter in a large deep skillet or Dutch oven over medium heat.
-Add the chicken pieces, seasoning lightly with salt and pepper.
-Sauté until golden brown and cooked through, about 6-8 minutes.
-Stir occasionally to ensure even browning.
+1. Prepare the Chicken: Heat butter in a large deep skillet or Dutch oven over medium heat.
+Add chicken pieces, season lightly, and sauté until golden and cooked through, about 6–8 minutes; move chicken to the side if using a single pan to free space for aromatics.

-- Combine Liquids and Pasta: Pour in the chicken broth and heavy cream, stirring to combine.
-Add the uncooked fettuccine, pressing it gently so it’s fully submerged.
+3. Combine Liquids and Pasta: Pour in chicken broth and heavy cream, stirring to combine.
+Add uncooked fettuccine and press down so strands submerge; bring to a gentle boil before reducing heat to medium-low.

 Tips for Success